📂 Weekly Current Affairs 29 Jan 2026 – 31 Jan 2026

 Why important for exams

-2. National Politics & Government
+2. National Politics & Govement

 National Commission for Women observed its 34th Foundation Day